BlackCetha/issuetracker/README.md

 Standalone HTTP-API for issue tracking services based on Node

 ### Install
-Set up the database by importing `database.sql` and creating a user.
+Set up the database by importing `database.sql` and create a user.
 Put the login data into `settings.json` and start `api.js`.